Deadheading Snapdragons: A Simple Guide to Promote Blooming

 Deadheading snapdragons can help keep the plants looking neat and tidy.

-When flowers are left to wilt and die on the plant, they can create a less attractive appearance.
+When flowers are left to wilt and die on the plant, they are less attractive.

 If snapdragons are allowed to go to seed, it can lead to self-seeding and the spread of snapdragons throughout the garden.